Waste and Recycling

 Bins will not be collected if they are; too heavy, put out after the service has passed your property, not approved by council or if the bin is full to the extent that the lid will not close (e.g. palm fronds or metal sticking out).
 During the wet season residents are discouraged from putting wet grass clippings in their bin as they can result in a blockage and result in the bin not being completely emptied.

 Please allow until COB on bin collection day before contacting Council about a missed service as the normal routes may be disrupted or delayed.
-To report a missed service to Council use the Missed Service form.
+To report a missed service to Council use the Service Request form.

 Request a Bin